sekharvy/apoc/README.md

 # apoc

-Run from a local box folder , "git clone https://github.com/sekharvy/apoc.git"
+To Run from a local box folder , run the command "git clone https://github.com/sekharvy/apoc.git"

 To Run Mocking Prject.